UUDigitalHumanitieslab/sastadev/Documentation/alpinoparser.rst

 Utterances are parsed with the Alpino parser.
 The Alpino parser uses the Alpino grammar during parsing, and one has to know some major aspects of this grammar (and, when actually defining a query, every fine detail of the structures at hand).

+Alpino uses a grammatical formalism inspired by Head-driven Phrase Structure Grammar (HPSG, [Pollard & Sag 1987, 1994]) and it uses internally Directed Acyclic Graphs (DAGs) as the data type for syntactic structures.
+However, Alpino outputs  syntactic structures in accordance with conventions agreed upon in large Dutch treebank projects (projects for the Spoken Dutch Corpus treebank and for the LASSY treebank).
+These require trees as the data type for syntactic structures and several additional requirements.
+Alpino meets these requirements but in some cases retains some of the properties of its own internal syntactic structures, especially when these are richer than the standard tree structures.
+We will point out some of these cases below.

 Alpino syntactic structures
 ---------------------------

-The syntactic structures are encoded in XML in accordance with the `alpino_ds DTD <https://github.com/rug-compling/alpinods>`_ .
+The syntactic structures that Alpino generates are trees, and they are encoded in XML in accordance with the `alpino_ds DTD <https://github.com/rug-compling/alpinods>`_ .
 The top level element is alpino_ds (the root node), with directly below this:

 * parser (optional) for properties of the parser
 * node (obligatory): the syntactic structure